 "My hope for the future is for more care, compassion and understanding.
 People with dementia did not choose this path.
 Those of us living with it take one day at a time, enjoying the good days left and keeping our special memories." – Carol-Ann (pictured above), from Ontario.
 Carol-Ann is the caregiver for her husband, Stan, who lives with dementia.

-Here are some tips to help you start planning ahead:
+Here are five tips to help you start planning ahead

 - Arrange financial, legal and care matters and decide who will be responsible for these functions.
 Follow their wishes, if you know them.
 Otherwise, decisions will need to be based on their lifelong values and desires and what you think the person would want.

 - Learn about the programs and services that will be available as the disease progresses and both your needs change (homecare, respite care, community programs like Meals on Wheels and care facilities).

 - Learn what to look for in a care provider or long-term care home.